 Fiscal sustainability in a new century absolutely requires healthy aging.
 It is time to create policies that would rein in Medicare costs so that we can invest in healthy aging.
 No wonder Europe has dedicated the year to “healthy and active aging.”
 Or that the World Health Organization has declared that 2012’s World Health Day be dedicated to population aging.

-Imagine if we could keep people across the globe from emasculating their governments’ health benefits and also become active economic contributors well into their 60s and 70s to make room for the support that would be needed into their 80s and 90s.
+Imagine if we could keep people across the globe from emasculating their governments’ health benefits and also become active economic contributors well into their 80s and 90s.
 While the Florida primary may now be history, how we manage our health budgets in an era of population aging is the seminal topic of our era – and one that all public officials in the G-20 countries will have to address.

 Michael W. Hodin, Ph.D., is Adjunct Senior Fellow at The Council on Foreign Relations, and Executive Director of The Global Coalition on Aging.